codex-academy/Front-end-Field-Guide/technology-and-tools.md

 ### Naming conventions

-* Names that make sense to you, future you, and your team.
+* Use names that make sense to you, future you, and your team.
 * Describe the purpose, not the properties.

 ### Frameworks

-* roll your own framework, but borrow from the best.
+* Roll your own framework, but borrow from the best.
-* bootstrap et al
-* de-bootstrapping: learn from the pieces and make your own.
+* Look at [Bootstrap](http://getbootstrap.com/), [Foundation](http://foundation.zurb.com/), and other frameworks for ideas.

 ### Preprocessors

-Keep it simple: variables, imports, mixins, better Media Queries.
+[Sass](http://sass-lang.com/), [Less](http://lesscss.org/), and other preprocessors can be helpful for writing CSS.
+Remember to keep it simple, though.
+Think about just using variables, imports, mixins, and (the more friendly way of using) Media Queries.

 ## JavaScript